DEFRA/design-standards/README.md

 WCAG stands for Web Content Accessibility Guidelines and is the standard by which accessibility is measured regardless of whether the digital service is a website, product or app.

 WCAG 2.1 is an extension to WCAG 2.0.
-To be accessible, the guidelines say, content must be:
+To be accessible, the guidelines say, services must be:

 -   perceivable - designed in ways that can be accessed by everyone
 -   Operable - designed in ways that can be operated by everyone
 -   Understandable - designed in ways that can be understood by everyone
 -   Robust - reliable and compatible with assistive technology and standards

-Not all accessibility issues can be detected automatically.
-Manual testing is always needed.
+### Testing a service

+All services must be manually tested against the WCAG 2.1 criteria.

 [View the Defra accessibility checklist](https://drive.google.com/file/d/1I9l_ImXjJMpR3tZY-1lN63Rub6SK2tdq/view?usp=sharing)[ ](https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website#technical-information-about-this-websites-accessibility)

+Automated tools are available but tools alone are not able to to identify all accessibility issues.
+See the GDS accessibility team’s [audit of the most used accessibility tools](https://alphagov.github.io/accessibility-tool-audit/).

 ### Accessibility statements